 A commercially demonstrated technology solution

-The world’s most compact, commercially-ready reactor for Fischer-Tropsch synthesis of hydrocarbons.
+The world’s most compact, commercially-ready, patented Fischer-Tropsch reactor for the synthesis of hydrocarbons.
 Developed in our laboratory and demonstrated at full scale in the real world, our reactor allows the production of advanced biofuels from large, sustainable carbon sources such as household waste and forest residues.

 The Velocys process